Apr 7, 2017

 Facing insurance companies on your own is a challenge.
 A qualified workers’ compensation attorney can help you file your claim or can help you fight for your claim if it is denied.
 You may need assistance gathering evidence and information about your accident, or you may need help negotiating with insurance companies.
 An experienced lawyer can protect you from the insurance company’s inappropriate requests and can help you guard your claim.

-The Law Offices of Nathaniel F. Hansford, LLC is dedicated to advocating for injured employees.
+Hansford McDaniel LLC is dedicated to advocating for injured employees.
 Our team of Atlanta workers’ compensation attorneys can help you develop and defend your claim.
 We strive to help our clients with accessible, caring legal representation.
 Contact our firm to request a free case evaluation by calling (770) 741-2825.